 This article is written by Rudi Stalmans and featured in the 2020 spring edition of Tank News International.

 The bulk logistics industry is one of the most challenging sectors for chemical incidents and emergency response.
 Keeping inventory and transporting chemicals comes with greater danger than handling petroleum products.
-Preparedness to deal with potential incidents at a site where hazardous goods are being stored is crucial to the survival of the business.
+Preparedness to deal with potential incidents at a site where hazardous goods are stored is crucial to business survival.
 Tank terminals are likely to experience at least one medium-sized incident every three years.

 For HSEQ managers, the priority for emergency response is to protect the wellbeing and safety of employees and the public.
 For them, a 24-hour level 1 emergency response helpline should be the first line of protection for people, the environment, assets, and commercial reputation.
 Besides this, they should implement a crisis management plan and an efficient incident notification process.